what-is-sip-and-what-are-its-advantages?

 SIPs work best with volatile investments like equity or with investments where you want to accumulate an asset, such as Gold ETFS.

-So, whenever you are planning to invest in equity markets, try to use SIP mode of investing.
+Whenever you plan to invest in equity markets, try to use the SIP mode of investing.
 Even if you have a large sum you can deposit today, it makes more sense to create a rupee cost average.
 Invest the large sum over the next few months.

-For example, if you have Rs 12 lakh to invest, put it in a liquid fund first and activate a systematic transfer plan (STP).
-STP acts similar to SIP except the transfer is between funds rather than from your bank account.
+For example, if you have ₹12 lakh to invest, put it in a liquid fund first and activate a Systematic Transfer Plan (STP).
+STP acts similar to SIP, except the transfer is between funds rather than from your bank account.

 SIP Calculator – Estimate Your Returns